postcss/postcss-simple-vars/README.md

 If you want be closer to W3C spec, you should use [postcss-custom-properties] and [postcss-at-rules-variables] plugins.

-Also you should look at [postcss-map] for big complicated configs.
+Look at [postcss-map] for big complicated configs.

 [postcss-at-rules-variables]: https://github.com/GitScrum/postcss-at-rules-variables
 [postcss-custom-properties]:  https://github.com/postcss/postcss-custom-properties